Three French police officers shot dead responding to domestic violence incident

 The officers from the Gendarmerie National Police Force were killed by a lone gunman in Puy-de-Dôme, west of Lyon, shortly after midnight on Wednesday.
 BFM reported that the police officers were fatally shot by a 48-year-old man as they tried to rescue a woman who had taken refuge on the roof of a house.

+"Called upon to intervene to help a woman who had been beaten by her husband, the gendarmes (officers), in circumstances that have yet to be clarified, were shot at by the man and returned fire," the statement said.

+The statement said Mavel, 21, was seriously wounded and succumbed to his injuries.
+The two other officers carrying out a reconnaissance towards the house were in turn caught under fire.
+Morel, 45, and Dupuis, 37, were fatally wounded.
+A fourth officer who was wounded in the thigh is being taken care of by the emergency services; his life is not in danger.

-According to the broadcaster, the man allegedly set fire to the house after the shooting.
+According to BFM, the alleged gunman set fire to the house after the shooting.
 French press agency AFP cited officials saying the woman had been rescued, and that at least seven elite tactical police officers remained on site.

 Speaking to BFM, the mayor of Saint-Just Francois Chautard, which is in the Puy-de-Dôme department, said the house had been destroyed by the fire.